RaHehl/home-assistant.io/source/_integrations/unifiprotect.markdown

 **Warning:**

 Similar to NFC, an event is triggered when a fingerprint is recognized and not recognized.
 However, unlike NFC, at the time of implementation, no fingerprint ID is included in the event if the fingerprint is unknown.
-Additionally, there are currently various states in Home Assistant that can lead to repeated processing of the event.
-This is not an issue with the integration but should be considered, especially if used for actions such as unlocking doors.
+When the device becomes unavailable and becomes available again in Home Assistant, repeated event processing can occur.
+The state change is not an issue with the integration but should be considered, mainly if the device is used for actions such as unlocking doors.

 #### Example G4 Doorbell Fingerprint Identified Automation